 - Night – Mangrove cat snakes (B. dendrophila) come down to the ground around water and look for frogs where I herp.
 It’s a freshwater stream.
 They are also found in trees above saltwater, brackish water during the days and come down at night to find prey.
 Dog-toothed cat snakes (B. cynodon) can be found coming down palm trees, and crossing ground in dry areas or areas with water.
 I have also found this species crossing roads in hard rain at night.
 I’ve found them late at night – around midnight, most often.

 - Night – The triangle keelback (X. trianguligerus) is active at night, almost always in water, or in mud next to water, looking for frogs.
 They are light-sensitive, and will probably move when the light hits them.
 Their eyes can reflect slightly.

 - Day – Red-necked keelbacks (R. subminiatus) are found in grass and other vegetation close to streams.
 The speckle-bellied keelback, common keelback, the blue-necked keelback, and others are all found within close proximity to water.

-- Night – I have found one king cobra at 7:15 pm. at night cruising around a freshwater stream.
-I may have seen another on a road near homes and rubber tree plantation – huge – solid black.
-Hard to say, but then the keeled rat snake (Ptyas carinatus), the only other snake it might’ve been, is not known to be active at night at that hour (around midnight).
+- Night – I have found about half a dozen kings during daytime, and another half a dozen at night.
+I’ve seen a couple snakes that I was 90% sure were kings, but the visibility wasn’t good enough to call it.
+Hard to say, but then the keeled rat snake (Ptyas carinatus), the only other big black snake it might’ve been, is not known to be active at night at that hour (around midnight in one instance).
 Finding king cobras is hit or miss.
-You can’t really target them, except by just covering huge distances on hills during the days.
+You can’t really target them, except by just covering huge distances on the trails in the hills during the days.